 First author manuscript submission

 Submitting a first author manuscript for possible publication to a peer reviewed journal is required of all students in the doctoral program.
-The manuscript does not necessarily have to be the student’s dissertation but should involve a related topic of study.
+The manuscript must be the student’s dissertation.